Lawrenceville, GA • Serving Metro Atlanta 30-Mile Radius info@1sourceroofingandrestoration.com

 Georgia's insurance regulations provide specific protections and deadlines that affect every roofing claim.
 Understanding these rules puts you in a stronger position when dealing with your insurance company — and prevents you from accidentally forfeiting your rights through missed deadlines or procedural errors.

-The right to contractor representation.
+The right to have your contractor present.
 Georgia law does not restrict your right to have a contractor present during the adjuster inspection.
-This is not a courtesy — it is your legal right as a policyholder.
-The adjuster cannot refuse entry to your contractor, cannot require your contractor to leave the roof, and cannot prevent your contractor from discussing the damage.
+This is not a courtesy — it is your right as a policyholder.
+The adjuster cannot refuse entry to your contractor, cannot require your contractor to leave the roof, and cannot prevent your contractor from showing and discussing the damage.
 Exercise this right on every claim.
-The difference between a claim with contractor representation and one without can be thousands of dollars.
+The difference between a claim where your contractor shows the documented damage and one without can be thousands of dollars.

 Time limits for filing.
 Most Georgia homeowner policies require you to report damage within a reasonable time after discovery.
 The standard window is one to two years from the date of the storm event, but some policies have shorter reporting periods.
 Waiting too long to file creates a presumption that the damage was caused by something other than the storm you are claiming.
 File promptly.
 If you are not sure whether the damage justifies a claim, call us for a free inspection.
 We will give you a straight answer within 24 hours.